yiisoft/yii2-app-advanced/docs/guide/start-testing.md

 ![](images/tests.png)

-It is recommended to keep you tests up to date.
+It is recommended to keep your tests up to date.
 If a class, or functionality is deleted, corresponding tests should be deleted as well.
 You should run tests regularly, or better to set up Continuous Integration server for them.

 Please refer to [Yii2 Framework Case Study](http://codeception.com/for/yii) to learn how to configure Codeception for your application.